 This Dublin restaurants setting and the calibre of food could make this fine dining experience hushed and formal, but perfectly pitched service make it a more relaxed and contemporary affair.
 Staff are utterly professional, knowledgeable and discreet yet they exude a friendliness and warmth that creates a hip and intimate dining space.

-As one would expect from a private members club the wine list stars several heavy hitters, with well over half the list French.
+As one would expect from a private members club, sommelier Victor Nedelea's wine list stars some heavy hitters, with well over half the list French.
 Several wines are available by the glass and good coffee is served with the prettiest petit fours.

 Restaurant FortyOne is a special place delivering exceptional food in exceptional surroundings.
 Versatile and stylish it’s the ideal setting for everything from a business lunch to a special occasion or romantic date.